tobydawson1/CV/README.md

 #### gets.chomp (Jan '20 - Present)

-- Blog editor and founder*
+- Blog editor and founder
+- Tracked my learning across the four month Makers course

-#### Brunswick House(London) ( May '19 to Dec '19)
+#### Brunswick House(London) (May '19 to Dec '19)

+- Supervisor Role
-- Supervisor - Responsible for leading service and maintaining the level of quality expected*
+- Responsible for leading service and maintaining the level of quality expected

 #### N.14(Switzerland) (Dec '18 to May '19)

+- Host Role
-- Host - Required undivided attention, commitment and standards for 5 months*
+- Required undivided attention, commitment and standards for 5 months

 #### Oxford Royale Academy(Oxford) (May '17 to Sep '17)

+- Logistics Role
-- Logistics - Needed self-motivation to get jobs done as we were not heavily managed, we were very much left to figure problems out ourselves*
+- Needed self-motivation to get jobs done as we were not heavily managed, we were very much left to figure problems out ourselves*

 ## Hobbies and Interests